rackerlabs/support-how-to/content/rackspace-intelligence/view-basic-graphs-of-activity-in-rackspace-intelligence.md

 product_url: rackspace-intelligence
 ---

-Rackspace Intelligence provides a set of predefined graphs that represent the activity of any metrics and checks that have been defined for your monitoring entities.
-Rackspace Intelligence now displays out-of-the-box graphs for all of your checks.
+Rackspace Intelligence provides a set of predefined graphs that show the activity of all the metrics and checks that have been defined for your monitoring entities.

 If you want to explore a metric across multiple entities, consider using custom graphs.
-For more information, read [Creating custom graphs of activity in Rackspace Intelligence](/how-to/creating-custom-graphs-of-activity-in-rackspace-intelligence).
+For more information, see [Creating custom graphs of activity in Rackspace Intelligence](/how-to/creating-custom-graphs-of-activity-in-rackspace-intelligence).

-### View default graphs
+### View basic graphs

-To view the default graphs that are available for you, click **Visualize** at the top of the interface, and then click **Basic Graphs**.
+To view the predefined graphs that are available to you, click **Visualize** at the top of the interface, and then click **Basic Graphs**.

-To view any of the default graphs for your entities**,** click **Rackspace Default** under **Graph Collections**.
+To view any of the default graphs for your entities, click **Rackspace Default** under **Graph Collections**.

 To view a graph for a specific check, in the **Graphs by Check**